What no-kill really means

 What it means to be a no-kill animal shelter

 While the 90% benchmark offers a meaningful, consistent way to gauge progress, it is neither a floor nor a ceiling.
-For many shelters, a true no-kill statistic may be closer to a 95% save rate or higher.
-For some shelters, particularly those offering unique care and services such as neonatal kitten programs or compassionate end-of-life services for residents with pets in under-resourced communities, the benchmark may be slightly below 90%.
+For many shelters, a true no-kill save rate may be closer to 95% (or higher).
+For some shelters, particularly those offering care and services such as neonatal kitten programs or compassionate end-of-life services for residents with pets in under-resourced communities, the no-kill benchmark may be slightly below 90%.

-The goal is for every shelter, no matter what type of shelter it may be, to make a clear commitment to lifesaving and transparency while working to achieve and sustain no-kill in philosophy and practice, rather than simply working to obtain a no-kill designation.
+The goal is for every shelter, no matter what type of shelter it is, to make a clear commitment to lifesaving and transparency while working to achieve and sustain no-kill in philosophy and practice, rather than simply working to obtain a no-kill designation.

 What it means to be a no-kill community

 Two defining characteristics of a no-kill community are collaboration and collective responsibility.
 For any community to be no-kill, all stakeholders in that community must work together to achieve and sustain that common goal.
-This means cooperation among animal shelters, animal rescue groups, other government agencies and stakeholders, and community members, all committed to progressive lifesaving.
+This means cooperation among animal shelters, animal rescue groups, government agencies, community members and other stakeholders, all committed to progressive lifesaving.

 The no-kill philosophy acknowledges that euthanasia may sometimes be an appropriate choice in rare cases of irremediable canine aggression in which public safety cannot be reasonably assured and other interventions would compromise the animal's quality of life.